seanmoir/COSC345-Project/README.md

 # Currently working

-basic functionality of searching for products (Assignment 2)
+Basic functionality of searching for products (Assignment 2)
 <br>
 Being able to open searched products in a web browser (Assignment 3)